-Pluralistic mentoring involves the therapist offering a range of different approaches and techniques to assist the client in addressing their specific problems.
-The client chooses from a broad range of tools and techniques that suits them best.
+The therapist offers a range of different approaches and techniques to assist you in addressing your specific problems.
+You choose the tools and techniques that suit you best.

+This is between you and the therapist!
 All you share with your therapist remains confidential and is not disclosed to anyone else.
-There are some rare exceptions to this which the therapist will advise you about: clients who are at risk of harming themselves or others; disclosures of child abuse or any other form of risk to the well-being of a child; and involvement in terrorism or other criminal activity
+There are some rare exceptions to this which the therapist will advise you about.
+These include; if the client it at risk of harming themself or others; disclosures of child abuse or any other form of risk to the well-being of a child; and involvement in terrorism or other criminal activity.

 Each session is summarised in a ‘Progress Report’, and all information concerning clients is held and processed strictly in accordance with General Data Protection Regulation.
-Clients may have access to their records and there is a procedure to follow to enable this.
+You may have access to your records and there is a procedure to follow to enable this.
 Please ask for more information if needed.

 Any individual aged 15 and over.
 The Upside service is aimed at individuals with learning, mental or physical disabilities.
 Individuals who are still in education or are deemed protected adults will need consent from their carer.

-Each session is charged at £20.
-Uppertunity is on the framework agreement for the provision of support services/children and families which covers this cost.
+Each session is charged at £15.
 Funding is also available through Independent Living Fund Scotland (ILF) for individuals aged 16 and 21.

 An individual can be referred for this service by someone else, but the individual must give consent to this.
 An individual can also refer themselves.
 Please contact us to receive a referral form.
 Once the form has been received, an initial session can be arranged.